Dracaena Is More Than Just a Plant — It’s a Symbol of Power, Clarity & Inner Strength

 The Ancient Greeks also associated dragon trees with incense.
 They believed that the sticky red resin of Dracaena plants was the blood of monstrous dragons.
 However, they may have gotten this sap confused with cinnabar, which also produces a vibrant red pigment.

-Dracaena Symbolism and Feng Shui
+Dracaena Plants and Feng Shui

 In feng shui, Dracaena plants are associated with good luck, wealth, and prosperity.
 This is partly because, like most plants, Dracaena plants are linked to the Wood element.